solyarisoftware/dialogs/README.md

 A possible smart NLP domain expert system could recognize that user want nr.1 of product type: pizza Margherita, with add-on: "many capers".
 Maybe the *semantic backend processor* could access a product catalog database o verify if the shop is really able to delivery this kind of product.
 Finally the processor could ask the user a doublecheck confirmation on inserted item.
 If the user finally say "yes!
 I want it!", in this case we can say that the system can really learn in a supervised, production-ready way!

 Again, this understanding/learning process is out of scope from the state-machine architecture.
-But this state-machine dialog-driven system is a framewrk to focus some domain specific "intelligent" backend expert, just to a very specific domain (in the case of the example: to recognize an item an learn/take decision about it).
+But this state-machine dialog-driven system is a framework to focus some domain specific "intelligent" backend expert, just to a very specific domain (in the case of the example: to recognize an item an learn/take decision about it).

-> **(dialog))** could be considered as a driven dialog framework that incapsulate an external "expert system".
+> **(dialog))** could be considered as a driven dialog framework that encapsulate an external "expert system".

 ## Instant Messaging Plug-in Architecture

-I conceived ((dialog)) having in mind amazing Telegram.org Bot Platform, but my aim is to realize the dialog system as a server (in a client-server architecture) indipendent from any specific instant messaging platform / APIs.
-For this reason I started to code interchargeable *client adapters*
+I conceived ((dialog)) having in mind amazing Telegram.org Bot Platform, but my aim is to realize the dialog system as a server (in a client-server architecture) independent from any specific instant messaging platform / APIs.
+For this reason I started to code interchangeable *client adapters*

 > TODO: implement **((dialogs))** as a socket/tcp server, implementing something like [Ruby TCP Chat](http://www.sitepoint.com/ruby-tcp-chat/).